Chapter 6 : I like my flat.

 He’s not awake yet, but I have been for the past hour.
 You know what time it is now?
 Seven o’clock in the morning.
 Which means I woke up at six.
 Six.
 And I don’t even have to work today.

-Plus, to top things off, my phone is dying.
+Plus, to top things off, my mobile is dying.
 Probably because I’ve been playing games on it for the past hour, but still.
 This is just horrible.

 “Sup?” he says hoarsely, then staggers to the kitchen and begins searching for food.